 - Salt and pepper

-- Transfer to a baking dish and stir in the olives.
+- Preheat the oven and transfer the mixture to a baking dish.
+Stir in the olives.

 Serving suggestions

-It pairs well with Moroccan shredded carrot salad or vegan tomato cucumber feta salad, both of which can be prepped in advance.
-Or if you prefer a cooked green vegetable, Italian green beans with tomatoes and garlic is a great choice.
+Try it with Moroccan shredded carrot salad or vegan tomato cucumber feta salad, both can be prepped in advance.
+Or pair it with something warm like Italian green beans with tomatoes and garlic.

 Love and Veggies,